skyduy/simple-dl/README.md

 ## Description
-    TIP: The first seven are the UFLDL exercises implement in python.
+   TIP: These are the UFLDL exercises implement in python.

+   Move to [skyduy/DeepLearningTutorials](https://github.com/skyduy/DeepLearningTutorials) for more knowledge.
 ####SparseAutoencoder
  - Sparse autoencoder.
  - 稀疏自编码